jorgegoco/next-blogpost/README.md

 # 📖 next-blogpost <a name="about-project"></a>

-**next-blogpost** is built with React & Next.js, TypeScript, Tailwind CSS, Vercel hosting.
-Takes remote MDX files from GitHub repo with its API, as Posts with images, videos and stylings as well.
+**next-blogpost** is a website that lets you write and publish blog posts using MDX, a format that combines markdown and JSX.
+It uses React, Next.js, TypeScript, Tailwind CSS, and Vercel hosting.
+It fetches MDX files from GitHub and renders them with images, videos, code snippets, and stylings.

 ## 🛠 Built With <a name="built-with"></a>